 Take a guided tour, led by a local, through the neighborhood and learn about the history, plans for the future, and other stories tied to Puerto Rican history and culture.

 Wander the popular art studio, Colectivo Perlarte, filled with locally crafted artwork and host to a variety of workshops.
-Try Puerto Rican fare such as mofongo, a tasty plantain dish, at La Garita, a seaside restaurant known for unparalleled views and food.
+Try Puerto Rican food such as mofongo, a tasty plantain dish, at La Garita, a seaside restaurant known for unparalleled views and food.

 Eat Your Way Through Old Town